AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md

 1. On the **Source Code** tab, you must define the following options.

    * **Repository** - This option defines from which git repo the pipeline should retrieve the code.

+   >[!TIP]
+   >
+   >See the document [Adding and Managing Repositories](/help/implementing/cloud-manager/managing-code/cloud-manager-repositories.md) to learn how to add and manage repositories in Cloud Manager.

    * **Git Branch** - This option defines from which branch in the selected the pipeline should retrieve the code.
    * **Code Location** - This option defines the path in the branch of the selected repo from which the pipeline should retrieve the code.
      * For web tier config pipelines this is usually the path containing `conf.d`, `conf.dispatcher.d`, and `opt-in` directories.